wp-plugins/bepro-listings/readme.txt

 = Can I add Markers to the Map? =

 Markers are generated by posts which match a search criteria.
-To have a marker on the map, you must have created a post.
+To have a marker on the map, you must have created a "BePro Listing".
 Marker icons can be changed with our BePro Listings Icons addon

 = What is the Map showing by default? =